Menu

 Access to advanced care for prostate cancer is key to Brooklynites.
 According to data released by the American Cancer Society (Wednesday, February 20), prostate cancer is the leading cause of death for men, with an estimated 28,660 deaths expected in 2008.
 African American men and Jamaican men of African descent have the highest prostate cancer incident rate in the world, with a death rate twice that of white men.

-“One of the things we pride ourselves on at SUNY Downstate and University Hospital of Brooklyn is giving all of our patients access to the most advanced medical treatment,” says Dr. Macchia.
+“One of the things we pride ourselves on at SUNY Downstate and University Hospital at Downstate is giving all of our patients access to the most advanced medical treatment,” says Dr. Macchia.

-SUNY Downstate Medical Center is the only academic medical center in Brooklyn, Staten Island, or Queens, comprising a College of Medicine, School of Graduate Studies, Colleges of Nursing and Health Related Professions, a public health degree program, and the 376-bed University Hospital of Brooklyn that offers advanced care in all specialties.
+SUNY Downstate Health Sciences University is the only academic medical center in Brooklyn, Staten Island, or Queens, comprising a College of Medicine, School of Graduate Studies, Colleges of Nursing and Health Related Professions, a public health degree program, and the 376-bed University Hospital at Downstate that offers advanced care in all specialties.
 A major research center, Downstate also is home to an Advanced Biotechnology Park and Biotechnology Incubator.

 Click here to listen to Downstate’s ad about robotic surgery, or call (718) 270-1957 to make an appointment to talk with a Downstate physician about robotic surgery for prostate cancer.